MVakharia/Codecademy-CSharp/README.md

 ## Topics for further study:

+A list of topics that I'd like to study further.

 - The 'char' data type.

 - Statically typed and dynamically typed languages, and strongly and weakly typed languages, and the differences and overlap.